-BMA101 Computer Operating Systems (3 semester credit hour, no prerequisite)
+BMA101 Computer Operating Systems (3 semester credit hours, No Prerequisites)

 This course introduces students to the computer concepts and terminology.
 Students will learn commonly used portions of MS Office Suite.
 The course provides the foundation in the use of the Internet/Email and Microsoft Word.
-Additionally, the students will be able to work with Microsoft Windows XP Operating System, Microsoft Excel and Microsoft PowerPoint, as well as Keyboarding and Typing.
+Additionally, students will be able to work with Microsoft Windows XP Operating System, Microsoft Excel and Microsoft PowerPoint, as well as Keyboarding and Typing.
 Students will also learn to navigate the World Wide Web, use search engines and establish an e-mail account.

-BMA102 Word Processing (3 Semester Credit Hours, no prerequisite)
+BMA102 Word Processing (3 Semester Credit Hours, No Prerequisites)

-Students will develop basic skills and understanding of word processing applications.
-Students develop the skills to create a variety of business documents including business letters and memos.
-The students become proficient in the features of Microsoft Word through laboratory exercises where word processing concepts are emphasized.
-Students learn the basics of formatting text, paragraphs, and tables, creating headers and footers and setting up documents for printing.
+This course, will help students develop basic skills and understanding of word processing applications.
+Students will learn to develop the skills to create a variety of business documents including business letters and memos.
+The course will teach students to become proficient in the features of Microsoft Word through laboratory exercises where word processing concepts are emphasized.
+Students will learn the basics of formatting text, paragraphs, and tables, creating headers and footers and setting up documents for printing.

-BMA103 Spreadsheet I (4 Semester Credit Hours, no prerequisite)
+BMA103 Spreadsheet I (4 Semester Credit Hours, No Prerequisites)

-In this course students will develop basic skills and understanding of spreadsheets using Excel MS Office.
-The course includes Preparing an Excel Worksheet, Editing Data, Formatting an Excel Worksheet, Inserting Formulas in a Worksheet and Enhancing a Worksheet.
+In this course, students will develop basic skills and understanding of spreadsheets using Excel MS Office.
+The course includes preparing an Excel Worksheet, Editing Data, Formatting an Excel Worksheet, Inserting Formulas in a Worksheet and Enhancing a Worksheet.

-BMA104 Spreadsheet II (4 Semester Credit Hours, Prerequisite, BMA103)
+BMA104 Spreadsheet II (4 Semester Credit Hours, Prerequisites: BMA103)

-In this course students will develop intermediate skills and understanding of spreadsheets.
+In this course, students will develop intermediate skills and understanding of spreadsheets.
 The course covers topics such as Moving Data within and between Workbooks, Maintaining Workbooks, Creating a Chart in Excel and Enhancing the Display of Workbooks.

-BMA105 Accounting for Service Business (3 Semester Credit Hours, no prerequisite)
+BMA105 Accounting for Service Business (3 Semester Credit Hours, No Prerequisites)

 Students will develop basic skills and understanding of Accounting.
 The course will familiarize students with how accounting's basic theories are used.
-The course includes Transactions, Chart of Accounts, general journal, general ledger, Financial Statements and General Ledger Trial
+The course includes Transactions, Chart of Accounts, general journal, general ledger, Financial Statements and General Ledger Trial Balance.

-Balance.
+BMA106 Accounting for Merchandise Business

-BMA106 Accounting for Merchandise Business (3 Semester Credit Hours, Prerequisite BMA105)
+(3 Semester Credit Hours, No Prerequisites)